 A detailed examination of the topic can be found here

-First: the widely cited number of 25,502 empty homes in 2016 is not correct.
+That said: the widely cited number of 25,502 empty homes in 2016 is not correct.
 That's the number of private dwellings not occupied by usual residents in the City of Vancouver.
 Some of those are occupied by people who make their usual homes elsewhere (either in Canada or abroad).
 Whatever problems you might have with that, they're not all empty.
 20,000 might be a better estimate for empty units if we extrapolate from 2011 census data, and it's worth noting that there will always be some empty units due to turnover etc.

 To put this number into perspective, 20,000 homes is less than a year's worth of housing starts in the region, or a few years of development in Vancouver.
 It's a good start, but it's nowhere near enough to solve our housing crisis, so putting building homes on hold while we fill those houses would be counterproductive.